 This North American native vine that produces lovely, fragrant flowers.
 Bees and hummingbirds love western honeysuckle vines for the fragrant, trumpet-shaped blossoms, rich in nectar.
 Kids also love to suck the sweet nectar from the base of a honeysuckle flower.

 Gardeners, on the other hand, appreciate the way these vines twine their way up fences and trellises or ramble over trees.
-They provide year-round greenery as well as brilliant flowers
+They provide year-round greenery as well as brilliant flowers in season.

 Western honeysuckle vines bloom in late spring.
 The orange-red flowers hang in clusters at the tip of branches.
 True to their common name, the flowers look like narrow trumpets.
 These develop into orange-red fruit that wild birds appreciate.